scalalandio/chimney/docs/source/patchers/getting-started.rst

   user.patchUsing(updateForm)
   // User(10, Email("xyz@@domain.com"), Phone(123123123L))

-Notice that when using patchers, we rely on standard transformers derivation rules.
+Notice that when using patchers, we rely on standard transformers' derivation rules.
 In this case we used value classes in the ``User`` model, but plain values in update form.
 Chimney was able to derive transformers for each patched field, so it was